Stevie Wonder

 Stevie Wonder with his family

-The father wasn't much concerned about the family—Lula and her three children, only two of whom, including the youngest, Stevie, were born in marriage with Calvin.
+Calvin wasn't much concerned about his family—Lula and her three children, only two of whom, including youngest Stevie, were his biological kids.
 Nor was he interested in work.
-Eventually, constant quarrels, escalating to physical altercations, exhausted Lula Mae's patience, and she filed for divorce, a heroic act for a Black woman at that time.
-She took the children and moved to Detroit, then considered the most musical city in the USA.
+Eventually, constant fighting that turned physical exhausted Lula Mae's patience, and she filed for divorce—a brave move for a Black woman then.
+She took the kids and moved to Detroit, then considered America's most musical city.

 Stevie Wonder as a child